arpanbiswas52/ST-541Poject/README.md

-certain level of forebay at the start of next optimization period.`Constraints_validation()` calls all the above functions in this file and returns a single large matrix to the optimization program by concatenating all the validated results.slsqp() do not allow any additional arguments to this constraint functions `Constraints_validation()`, therefore I have to rewrite all the initial conditions, inflow data etc. again inside the functions as I cannot pass those arguments.
-Therfore, the code looks bit repeatative inside this function but it has been deliberately done due to the said reason.
+certain level of forebay at the start of next optimization period.`Constraints_validation()` calls all the above functions in this file and returns a single large matrix to the optimization program by concatenating all the validated results.

-I have documented as taught in the lecture for all the functions in samples.R, simulation.R and objfuncrevenue.R, which comprised of 11 functions.
+As taught in the lecture, I have done formal documentation using roxygen for all the functions in **samples.R**, **simulation.R** and **objfuncrevenue.R**, comprised of 11 functions, to help anyone who want to understand the integral structure of the model.
 Since one of my prime focus is the computational efficiency of the model, I have always attempted to code the RO model efficiently by extensive applications of operations of large data in vectors and matrices, using `rowMeans()`, `colMeans()` etc., building several small functions to avoid redundant execution of codes multiple times, avoiding loops in large simulations.
 However, we had to use loops in calculating some quantities like Storage in each days (timesteps) since we need to know the value of storage at pervious day to calculate the storage at the current day.
 Therefore calculating the value of storage of 14 days together was not possible using operations in vectors.
 However, this will not significantly increase the runtime as we need to calculate for 14 days only (14 iterations).

+# Manual to execute the model

+Below are the steps to run the model:

+1. Open **mainfile.rmd**
+2. Go to the last chunk of code (Chunk 5) and run all the above chunks.
+    This will load all the required functions, generate samples, starting points of optimization, input data and initial conditions required to start optimization.
+3. Run Chunk 5.
+This will take some time to complete.
+Using Antithetic approach and number of samples, \(ntimes = 100\), it take me around 8-10 mins.

+We can do Step 2 and 3 together but I would like to confirm if all the data are loaded before running the optimization.
+Therfore, I wrote all the sections in a separate piece of chunks for better clarity.

+The model has been tested multiple times in 2 different systems at my home and 1 another system at my university lab and could reproduce the same results.
+Some efforts have been made to let the users run the model easily and with minimum manual steps.

+# Additional Comments

+Currently, the setting of the model is using Antithetic Variable approach.
+If we need to change the setting to MC approach, do the following steps:

+1. In **mainfile.rmd**, go to line 57 and change the value of the variable `methodSampling` from \(1\) to \(2\).
+Donot give any other value as this will pop an error message.
+Current setting of `methodSampling` = 1.

+2. Open to **constraints\_validation.r** inside R folder.

+3. In **constraints\_validation.r**, go to function
+    `Constraints_validation()`.
+At line 100, change the value of the variable `methodSampling` again from \(1\) to \(2\).
+Donot give any other value as this will pop an error message.
+Current setting of `methodSampling` = 1.

+We had to do Step 2 and 3 as I can not pass any additional arguments to constraint function of the optimization model due to such limitations in slsqp() (Sequential Quadratic Prog algorithm function).
+Also need to be careful that the value of the variable `methodSampling` must be equal in Step 1 and Step 3.
+Else, the optimization result will be incorrect.

+Additionally, there are some of my scratch works left in Objective, Constraints and Simulation folders which I was using to start the coding and testing of individual functions in small chunks.
+This is useful to do to eliminate most of the bugs before integrating the whole model since it is very hard to find bugs if any on a complex model.
+However, those functions may not be updated since I have modified my codes of the model after the integration.

+Lastly, I have learnt a lot in this class about R programming thanks to the outstanding guidance from Dr Wichkam and our class TA